h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/upload_custom_distribution.rst

 H2O’s GBM provides a number of distribution options that can be specified when building a model.
 Alternatively, you can use the ``upload_custom_distribution`` function to upload a custom distribution into a running H2O cluster.

-The custom distribution is a function which implements the `water.udf.CDistributionFunc` interface.
+The custom distribution is a function that implements the `water.udf.CDistributionFunc` interface.
 This interface follows the design of `hex.Distribution` and contains four methods to support distributed invocation:

 - ``link``: This method returns type of link function transformation of the probability of response variable to a continuous scale that is unbounded.

-- ``init``: This method combines weight, actual response and offset to compute the numerator and denominator of the initial value.
+- ``init``: This method combines weight, actual response, and offset to compute the numerator and denominator of the initial value.
 It can return `[ weight * (response - offset), weight]` by default.

-- ``gamma``: This method combines weight, actual response, residual and predicted response to compute numerator and denominator of size of step in terminal node estimate.
+- ``gamma``: This method combines weight, actual response, residual, and predicted response to compute numerator and denominator of size of step in terminal node estimate.

 - ``gradient``: This method computes the (negative half) gradient of deviance function at the predicted value for actual response in one GBM learning step.